terhuang/Wall-B-cohort02/README.md

 1. Fork and clone this repository
 1. `bundle install --without production`
 1. `cp .env.example .env`
-1. `rerun -x rackup` # Watches your files and re-starts the app on save.
+1. `bundle exec rerun -x rackup` # Watches your files and re-starts the app on save.

 ## Pushing to Production